-A great redesign can reinvigorate a brand, but it’s crucial to choose correctly between making an evolutionary vs. revolutionary change.
+A great redesign can reinvigorate a brand, but it’s crucial to choose correctly between making a Revolutionary vs. Evolutionary redesign.

 It’s a common belief that the motivation for a package design change is largely in the hands of the brand´s owners, but in actuality it’s the competition that compels the need for change.

-The brand owners, however, must spend the time to diagnose their brand thoroughly in order to decide whether to make an evolutionary change vs. a revolutionary change.
+The brand owners, however, must spend the time to diagnose their brand thoroughly in order to decide whether to make a revolutionary vs. evolutionary redesign.
 This process should include identifying the brand’s strengths, weaknesses, opportunities and threats.
 It’s also important to consider the brand’s current and desired positioning and design aesthetic, so that it is clear what could change and what may need to be retained for maximum success.

 Evolution vs. Revolution

 How big of a change should you make?

 An evolutionary change generally implies packaging optimization.
 This design path removes the elements of your current packaging design that aren’t working and optimizes, evolves or amplifies the parts that are.
 This type of change focuses on improving your package’s ability to deliver your message, rather than starting from scratch.
 This does not mean the redesign is extremely subtle.
 There is a wide range of design solutions within an evolutionary change – from very subtle to more radical refinements.

 A revolutionary change is generally recommended when a brand has waited too long to react to market changes, lost sufficient market share or desires to reposition the brand more aggressively.
 In these cases, making a more drastic change is necessary.
 A revolutionary change means the package design is very different from what existed before and many, if not all, equity elements are abandoned and replaced.

 10 Key Things to Consider When Embarking on a Redesign

 - Identify why a change is needed.